selsa-inube/bootcamps/content/backend/v2/go/go-lec1-how-to-write-go-code.md

 ---
-title: Go - How To Write Go Code
+title: How To Write Go Code
 type: lecture
 topic: go
 ---